-- Going outside for walks and exercise, as long as social distancing of six feet is maintained.
+- Going outside for walks and exercise as long as physical distancing of six feet is maintained.

 - What does it mean to stay home?

-- Suspected violations of the governor’s orders regarding essential business functions and social distancing can be reported.
+- Suspected violations of the governor’s orders regarding essential business functions and physical distancing can be reported.

 - Guidelines for enforcement for the Governor’s order (pdf)

 Be sure to bookmark this page and come back often.
 We will continue to provide updates as we receive them.

 It the meantime, there are ways to help reduce risks of illness.
 They are:

 - Stay home, especially if you or someone in your family is ill.

 - Keep a distance of at least 6′ between yourself and others.